DSD-DBS/capella-collab-manager/README.md

 The Capella Collaboration Manager consists of a couple of components:

 - A frontend - what you see in the browser
-- A backend web service - for managing users and sessions
+- A backend service - for managing projects, users and sessions
 - [Guacamole](https://guacamole.apache.org/), to expose the sessions via the browser
-- Databases, for state persistence.
+- Databases, for state persistence

+External software can also be linked.
+These parts can be installed separately:

+- Optional: A Git server (used for read-only sessions and Git backups)
+- Optional: A Team4Capella server
-- Optional: A Teams4Capella server
+- Optional: A pure::variants server

-Sessions are created in a separate namespace.

 ## Contributing